 This list is not exhaustive as artificial intelligence continues to evolve, fueled by considerable advances in hardware design and cloud computing.

 Algorithms that facilitate or take over standalone tasks and entire processes differ in their data sourcing, processing, and interpretation power — and that’s what you need to keep in mind when working on your AI adoption strategy.

 Let’s take supervised machine learning, for instance.
 AI engineers could train algorithms to detect cats in Instagram posts by feeding them annotated images of our feline friends.
 When faced with unfamiliar objects, these algorithms fall badly short.

 But if we take labeled data out of the ML model training process, we’ll get unsupervised machine learning algorithms that crunch vast amounts of information — again, let’s use cat picks as an example — down to meaningful insights.
 Unsupervised ML models still require some initial training, though.
 For instance, we could tell algorithms that a particular database contains images of cats and dogs only and leave it up to the AI to do the math.

-There’s also reinforcement learning — a technique that involves letting algorithms loose in the wild so that they could propose solutions to business problems and learn from their own mistakes.
+If you’re considering AI implementation in your company, you should also be aware of reinforcement learning.
+This technique involves letting algorithms loose in the wild so that they can propose solutions to business problems and learn from their own mistakes.
 This type of AI can help summarize long texts or predict stock market trends.

 Finally, there are deep neural networks that make intelligent predictions by analyzing labeled and unlabeled data against various parameters.
 Deep learning has found its way into modern natural language processing (NLP) and computer vision (CV) solutions, such as voice assistants and software with facial recognition capabilities.